DragonSWDev/BINDECConverter/README.md

 ```

 ## License
-BIN&DEC Converter is distributed under MIT License (see LICENSE file for more informations).
+BIN&DEC Converter is distributed under the terms of the MIT License (check LICENSE file for details).